Gabby Petito: Lawyer confirms Laundrie family’s campground visit, Petito family thanks public

 The family’s attorney, Steven Bertolino confirmed the family spent time camping at the park and all left the park together.

 Laundrie remains the person of interest in Petito’s disappearance and death.
 He was last seen by his family on Sept.
-14. The family said he went to the Carlton Reserve, a nearly 25,000-acre preserve in Sarasota County.
+14, according to police.
+The family said he went to the Carlton Reserve, a nearly 25,000-acre preserve in Sarasota County.
 Last week, the FBI issued an arrest warrant for Laundrie.

 At a press conference Tuesday, the Petito family thanked the public, spoke about Laundrie’s disappearance and urged him to turn himself in.

 “The Laundries did not help us find Gabby.
-They’re sure as not going to help us find Brian,” said Richard Stafford, the Petito-Schmidt families attorney.
+They’re sure not going to help us find Brian,” said Richard Stafford, the Petito-Schmidt family attorney.

 Laundrie’s parents have not been charged with any crime connected to the Petito case.